Code-Institute-Submissions/MS1-tartan-taps/README.md

 ## Further Testing

 ### Browser Compatibility
-Sauce labs was used in order to test the website across different browsers.
+Sauce Labs was used to test the website across different browsers.
 The following browsers were tested:
 - Google chrome - successful
 - Microsoft Edge - successful
 - Mozilla Firefox - successful
 - Safari worked however it would not allow you to choose a date using the datepicker on the Customise Your Crate page - [seen here](documentation/testing/device-testing/safari-error.png).
 - Internet Explorer 11 was the worst experience and more or less broke the website.
-Images were stretched, dropdown for the FAQ's were broken, text was off-center, and the jumbotron text was completely out of alignment - [seen here](documentation/testing/device-testing/ie11-error.png)
+Images were stretched, dropdown for the FAQ's were broken, text was off-centre, and the jumbotron text was completely out of alignment - [seen here](documentation/testing/device-testing/ie11-error.png)